-As a neck pain doctor Frederick, MD residents trust from Pain and Spine Specialists may ask during an appointment, do you ever find yourself waking up in the morning and feeling an aching pain?
+Do you ever find yourself waking up in the morning and feeling an aching pain in your neck?
 As if you slept on it wrong, but the pain lasts all day?
 And then it lasts a couple of days or longer.
-Pretty soon, it doesn't matter how you shift the pillows, the pain just lingers with you.
-Hunching over a desk at work day after day, or having poor posture can create a strain in your neck.
+Pretty soon, it doesn't matter how you shift the pillows; the pain just lingers.
+Hunching over a desk at work day after day or having poor posture can create a strain on your neck.
 This continuous strain eventually manifests itself into chronic pain.

 About Neck Pain

-Patients may walk into our doors in a significant amount of pain, and become interested in injection therapy when they hear about how it’s benefits.
+Patients may walk into our doors in a significant amount of pain and become interested in injection therapy when they hear about how its benefits.
 There are various types of injections, including cervical epidural steroid injections, lumbar epidural steroid injections, lumbar transforaminal epidural steroid injections, trigger point injections, and facet injections.
-Here we have briefly defined how each of these injections differ based on the area they are placed:

-- Cervical Epidural Steroid Injections: cortison injections can reduce swelling and inflammation of the nerves.
-A needle is inserted into the deep tissues of the epidural space (area surrounding the spinal cord where nerves come out).
+- Cervical Epidural Steroid Injections: Cortisone injections can reduce swelling and inflammation of the nerves.
+A needle is inserted into the deep tissues of the epidural space, which is the area surrounding the spinal cord where nerves come out.

-- Lumbar Epidural Steroid Injections: steroids are injected into the fatty “sleeve” of the epidural space in the lower back.
+- Lumbar Epidural Steroid Injections: This procedure involves injecting steroids into the fatty sleeve of the epidural space in the lower back.

-- Trigger Point Injections: the injection may consist of lidocaine, bupivacaine, or a corticosteroid, and is administered directly into the trigger point to reduce intensity and frequency of pain.
+- Trigger Point Injections: Trigger point injections consist of lidocaine, bupivacaine, or a corticosteroid and are administered directly into the trigger point to reduce the intensity and frequency of pain.

-- Facet Injections: this kind of injection will be placed into one or more small joints located on each side of the spinal vertebrae.
+- Facet Injections: A facet injection will be administered into one or more small joints located on each side of the spinal vertebrae.
 More than one injection may be needed to combat chronic pain.

-After consulting with a patient and his or her struggles with pain, we may suggest spinal cord stimulation (SCS).
+After consulting with a patient and their struggles with pain, we may suggest spinal cord stimulation (SCS).
 Spinal cord stimulators include thin wires of electrodes and a small battery pack as a generator.
 The electrodes are placed between the vertebrae and spinal cord underneath the skin near the abdomen or backside.
 These stimulators enable the patient to send electrical impulses via a remote control when experiencing pain.
 The control and antenna are placed outside the body.
-Stimulators replace pain with a gentle tingling sensation (otherwise called paresthesia).
-Patients who are worried that this feeling will be uncomfortable may prefer newer devices that provide subperception that cannot be felt.
+Stimulators replace pain with a gentle tingling sensation, otherwise called paresthesia.
+Patients who are worried that this feeling will be uncomfortable may prefer newer devices that provide a subperception that cannot be felt.

-Also called “rhizotomy”, radiofrequency ablation is a minimally invasive procedure which utilizes heat to decrease to halt the transmission of pain.
-These waves essentially “burn” the nerve that is causing pain, eliminating pain signals to the brain.
+Also called rhizotomy, radiofrequency ablation is a minimally invasive procedure that utilizes heat to decrease or halt the transmission of pain.
+These waves essentially burn the nerve causing pain, eliminating pain signals to the brain.
 The most common side effect of radiofrequency ablation is minor discomfort during the procedure and swell or bruising at the site of treatment.
-However, this approach can result in profound benefits and any side effects usually go away after a few days.
+However, this approach can result in profound benefits, and any side effects usually go away after a few days.

 Common Myths About Neck Pain

-- Neck Problems Are Caused By Old Age: Although it may seem like more senior citizens suffer from neck pain, the condition does not actually result from old age.
+- Neck problems are caused by old age.: Although it may seem like more senior citizens suffer from neck pain, the condition does not actually result from old age.
 Neck pain rather results from little movement and exercise.
-A younger person who is not physically active and hunches over a computer all day is just as likely to develop neck pain as an inactive elderly person.
+A younger person who is not physically active and hunches over a computer all day is just as likely to develop neck pain as an inactive older person.

-- Only Physically Demanding Jobs Can Cause Neck Pain: While occupations that involve heavy lifting frequently cause neck pain, they are not the only jobs you can blame for neck pain.
+- Only physically demanding jobs can cause neck pain.: While occupations that involve heavy lifting frequently cause neck pain, they are not the only jobs you can blame for neck pain.
 If you work in an office, you are also at risk of developing neck pain.
-It is important to sit straight up in your chair at all times to avoid neck pain.
+It is important to always sit straight up in your chair to avoid neck pain.

-- Only Major Accidents Result in Neck Pain: It does not take a severe accident to injure the structures in your neck.
-Even if you get into a fender bender on the road, you're still at risk of suffering whiplash and should see a neck pain doctor in Frederick, MD as soon as possible.
+- Only significant accidents result in neck pain.: It does not take a severe accident to injure the structures in your neck.
+Even if you get into a fender bender on the road, you're still at risk of suffering whiplash and should see a neck pain doctor Frederick, MD as soon as possible.
 If you wait too long to seek treatment, your neck pain could get worse and be more difficult to treat.

-- You Just Have to Live With Neck Pain: If you have been dealing with neck pain for a while, you may feel frustrated and defeated.
-You may believe that nothing will ever relieve your pain and you'll have to live with it forever.
-However, there are a wide range of treatment options for neck pain.
-A neck pain doctor in Frederick, MD can go over all your treatment options with you.
+- You just have to live with neck pain.: If you have been dealing with neck pain for a while, you may feel frustrated and defeated.
+You may believe that nothing will ever relieve your pain, and you'll have to live with it forever.
+However, there is a wide range of treatment options for neck pain with our neck pain doctor Frederick, MD.